asg017/blog/posts/2024/building-new-vector-search-sqlite/index.md

 <div id="target-code"></div>

-Those are the 10 closest movies, to the one you selected!
+Those are the 10 closest movies to the one you selected!
 The "closest" one (using hamming distance, because it's a binary vector) will always be the same movie, with a distance of 0.
 Keep in mind, embedding a single-sentence plot description of a small movie dataset doesn't give the best results (and binary